 - Pilot installation of a greywater recycling system and three water kiosks.

-- Water Saving Activities through distribution of water saving kits to households in water scarce islands
+- Water Saving Activities through the distribution of water saving kits to households in water-scarce islands

 - Awareness raising and dissemination of Programme results through targeted events and/or conferences.

 - Educational and Training activities:

 - Development and revision of "The Gift of Rain" (in Greek), educational material by the MIO-ECSDE/MEdIES to raise awareness of sustainable water use among students in island and urban environments.

 - Training seminars for local educators under the auspices of the Hellenic Ministry of Education in cooperation with the Heads of Environmental Education of the Prefectures of Cyclades and Dodecanese Islands and the local authorities.

 - Training workshops for local workers and technical service authorities, on traditional practices and modern NCWR technology

 The RWH programme, the major component of the environmental programme Mission Water of the Coca-Cola System in Greece (Coca-Cola Hellenic and Coca-Cola Hellas), received the European CSR Award (Brussels, June 2013) and was recognised as the best CSR practice for the "Environment" sector category at the Hellenic CSR Excellence Awards (December 2013).